101 Things to do in Bournemouth – Christchurch Food Festival

 If you love food, the Bournemouth area does not disappoint.
 May Bank Holiday Weekend is the turn of Christchurch Food Festival.
 This popular event usually draws a crowd of around 60,000 visitors.
-The festival, featuring food, drink, cooking demonstrations and other entertainment takes place on the grass area adjacent to Christchurch Harbour, known as The Quomps.
+The festival, which features food, drink, cooking demonstrations, music and other entertainment takes place on the grass area adjacent to Christchurch Harbour, known as The Quomps.

 How to get to Christchurch Food Festival